bogdaneremia/omhvbcsdemoapps/mddocs/vbcs_omh_push_notifications.md

 ## App development

 Use __OracleMobileHubDemoApps -> omhmobileapp2__ VBCS Mobile App as a reference.

 Follow the guide [Steps for configuring a VBCS mobile app with OMH Client SDK][vbcs_omh_sdk].
 You may add to your app only the login/logout functionality; you can skip getting profile details from OMH.
-This guide will focus only on enabling Push Notifications.
+This guide will focus only on configuring Push Notifications.

 ### 1st step: add OMH JavaScript SDK in the VBCS Mobile App project

--	Follow 1st step of [Steps for configuring a VBCS mobile app with OMH Client SDK][vbcs_omh_sdk] guide
+-	Follow 1st step from [Steps for configuring a VBCS mobile app with OMH Client SDK][vbcs_omh_sdk] guide

 ### 2nd step: add an OMH Mobile Backend JS configuration file
--	Follow 2nd step of [Steps for configuring a VBCS mobile app with OMH Client SDK][vbcs_omh_sdk] guide
+-	Follow 2nd step from[Steps for configuring a VBCS mobile app with OMH Client SDK][vbcs_omh_sdk] guide

--	Use __omhmobileapp2__ VBCS Mobile App as a reference for the mbe.js code as it adds required functions for handling device registration and receiving push notifications data
+-	Use __omhmobileapp2__ VBCS Mobile App as a reference for the mbe.js code as it adds new functions for handling device registration and receiving push notifications data

 -	Check the mobileApps/omhmobileapp2/flows/login/pages/login-start-page.js Page Module to see an example on how to use the mbe.js file; we register the app for push notifications only if the login has been successful